julziten/kraken-api/README.md

 ## Steps to run the project

-Clone the repository
+Clone the repository.\
-Go to the repository directory
+Go to the repository directory.\

 ## Install node modules and dependencies

 ```
 npm install
 ```

 ## Start the development server

 ```
 npm start
 ```

 Runs the app in the development mode.\